dsaw/bukmarker/README.md

 # bukmarker

-* Command line bookmark manager that automatically imports from browsers.
+> Command line integrated bookmark manager

-* Add, update, delete, search bookmarks quickly
+bukmarker can add, update, delete and search bookmarks quickly from the command line.
+It also can automatically import bookmarks from browsers.

+## Installation

+## Usage example